 Our Investment Philosophy

-At Euro Pacific Bank, our Private Bankers are ready and able to provide you with recommendations based on Peter Schiff’s economic analysis and our team’s deep insight into emerging markets and non-U.S. dollar denominated assets.
+At Euro Pacific Bank, our Bankers are ready and able to provide you with recommendations based on Peter Schiff’s economic analysis and our team’s deep insight into emerging markets and non-U.S. dollar denominated assets.
 The following topics outline the bank’s investment position on a number of key economic subjects.

 In 2008, the economic crash that Peter Schiff had been predicting for much of the past decade, and that was described in detail in his 2007 book Crash Proof, finally began in earnest.
 The fallout in the financial markets has thus far been enormous.